SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-22-die-grundlagen-der-arithmetik-von-wyoming.md

 need a majority that reflects the (barely) blue majority in the country and doesn't advantage conservative rural districts.
 Do we have that?

 Well, it depends.
-Just because a state gets some new states doesn't mean we know how those seats will be allocated.
+Just because a state gets some new seats doesn't mean we know how those seats will be allocated.
 Let's consider 2 cases:

 1. Suppose politicians are unable to resist gerrymandering &ndash; which seems like the